W3-Engineers-Ltd/radiant-doc/en-US/mvc/controller/controller.md

 }
 ```

-In the example above a RESTful structure has radicaln implemented by overwriting functions.
+In the example above a RESTful structure has been implemented by overwriting functions.

 The following example implements a baseController and other initialization methods that will be inherited by other controllers: